dmorl/GenBank_Project/README.md

 - Description: The common name of the specimen.
 Taken originally from GenBank, missing values supplemented by the Catalogue of Life, whenever applicable.
 - Values: String
 - Missing values reason: Not all specimens have a common name, or an English common name
-    - Number of missing values: 80255 (80362 before Catalogue of Life merge)
+    - Number of missing values: 96110 before Catalogue of Life merge (96118 after merge, **incorrect, duplicates**)

 ####authors
 - Required